murielperez/trianglesDistribution/README.md

 # trianglesDistribution
-Distribution of the numbe of triangles for an Erdös-Rényi random graph.
+Distribution of the number of triangles for an Erdös-Rényi random graph.